gnatydnac/Overlays-For-Retroarch-vita/README.md

 >settings
 >>--video

-Copy the files into "Data" and select one of what you prefer in
+Copy the Dir "Retroarch" under "Data"(on your Vita) and select one of what you prefer in
 >Settings
 >>--Onscreen Display
 >>>--onsreen overlay